shillingp/atom-lorem/README.md

 ---

 ### Contributing
 This is my first atom package and I welcome all the help/support/feedback I can get so if you have any or would like to make a pull-request please feel free.
-If you do want to contribute I am using the `prettier` package to format the code.
+If you do want to contribute I am using `prettier` to format the code.
 Many thanks.

 ---